duckietown/book-opmanual-duckiebot/src/preliminaries_hardware/circuits_batteries/index.md

 (db-opmanual-dtbattery-v1-overview)=
 ### Overview

-The Duckiebattery is equipped with 2 USB type A outputs (port A and B) and 1 Micro USB connector for charging.
+The Duckiebattery is equipped with 2 USB type A outputs (ports A and B) and 1 Micro USB connector for charging.

 ```{figure} ../../_images/preliminaries_hardware/chap_2_1_images/duckiebattery-ports.png
 :width: 37em